1967 Mustang Colors - Paint Codes and Data Plate Decoding

 If there's just no way to do it, then your only other alternative for matching paint at the paint store, is probably using your digital camera if you have one and take a picture of the color to see if you can match it up at the store.

-Fortunately, there are not that many similar 1967 Mustang paint colors, so the job should be fairly easy to zero in on your original color.
+Fortunately, there are not that many choices that are similar to the 1967 Mustang colors, so the job should be fairly easy to zero in on your original color.

 No Original Colors